monken/cfn-include/README.md

 ## Fn::Map

-`Fn::Map` is the equivalent of the JavaScript `map()` function allowing for the trasformation of an input array to an output array.
+`Fn::Map` is the equivalent of the JavaScript `map()` function allowing for the transformation of an input array to an output array.
 By default the string `_` is used as the variable in the map function.

 ```json